NohlAaron/STAC-TIMEII-SOFTWARE/README.md

 1. Optimize the sensor reading
 2. Implement the heating pad Functionality
 3. Implement motor Functionality
+4. Implement writing to SD Card
-4. Implement a Final Loop to change between all 3 brainstormed phases.
+5. Implement a Final Loop to change between all 3 brainstormed phases.
 (See discord and slack to view whiteboard of procedure)
-5. Test out ideal R1 values, expected thermoresistor values during experiment, required accuracy for reading thermoresistor, and heating pad and motor timings.
+6. Test out ideal R1 values, expected thermoresistor values during experiment, required accuracy for reading thermoresistor, and heating pad and motor timings.
-6. Combine STM32 and Final PCB Board for the completed board
+7. Combine STM32 and Final PCB Board for the completed board